VictorHeDev/CTCI/3-stacks-and-queues/stacks-and-queues.md

 - peek(): return the top of the queue
 - isEmpty(): return true if and only if the queue is empty

 Queue are often used in breadth-first search or implementing a cache.

+Page 99